mhipolito0499/studio-workflow-automation/README.md

 * Avoid Senioritis

 ### Takeaways from projects and course in general
-  The course in general introduced new ways to utilize Python for its scripting abilities.
-These include processing text and video files, handling command-line arguments, parsing, and more.
+  The course in general introduced ways to utilize Python for its scripting abilities.
+This includes processing text and video files, handling command-line arguments, parsing, and more.
 The course also introduced a basic level understanding of databases, from setting the databases up to performing CRUD operations.<br />

-  Aside from the technology used, we also learned the workflows that can be present in a studio environment, and how automation scripting can help solve workflow problems.
+  Technology aside, we also learned the workflows that can be present in a studio environment, and how automation scripting can help solve workflow problems.
 For example, manually checking locations of files/folders across different storage spaces or assisting with more manual tasks like marking shots for editing are ways automation scripting can alleviate workflow problems among studio/facility environments.